blackjackshellac/eclipse/README.md

 ### Description

-Gnome shell extension to interface with gpaste-client output
+Gnome shell extension to interface with gpaste-client output, and provide a means to _encrypt clipboard items_ with a pin/password or pass phrase.

 The purpose of this extension is to get some GPaste clipboard functionality back for Gnome 40.
-It currently has the ability to list the currently selected history.
+It has support for gpaste histories, and a More submenu to show all items in the history.

-I've added some search functionality to the panel menu.
+A search feature is available in the panel menu.

 There is a lock/unlock icon on the side of each item that can be used to hide sensitive information.
 The extension will now